researchstudio-sat/webofneeds/documentation/howto/README.md

 Note: this only works if you have activated the  `MessageCommandBehaviour`.

 ## Bot HowTo: Accepting a Connect from another Atom
-Situation: you are expecing a Connect message from another atom and you want to accept the connection.
+Situation: you are expecting a Connect message from another atom and you want to accept the connection.

 1. Register a listener for the `ConnectFromOtherAtomEvent`
 2. Respond with a connect message.